menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Plymouth is generally considered to be a blue-collar town.
-51.25% of the Plymouth workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Plymouth is a blue-collar town, with 51.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Plymouth is a town of farmers, fishers, or foresters, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Plymouth who work in farm management occupations (32.65%), management occupations (11.79%), and office and administrative support (6.58%).

 Of important note, Plymouth is also a town of artists.
 Plymouth has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Plymouth’s character.